What Is a Promotion?

 - Reward or loyalty cards presented when purchasing.

-- Tracking sales of particular products or services during promotion period.
+- Tracking sales of particular products or services during the promotion period.

 - Overall revenue trends up or down.